nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :man_technologist: Hmm, have a task that you want to modify but find that it takes too much effort to create and delete a task?
 Try this command.

-Edits an existing task in the address book.
+Edits an existing task in the task book.

 Format: `edit INDEX [n/TASKNAME] [d/DESCRIPTION] [E/EFFORT]…​ [t/TAG]…​`